Gienkooo/Common-sellers-script/README.md

 # Common-buyers-script
-Simple python script taylored to identified and list common buyers among all buyers from excel report.
+Simple python script taylored to identify and list common buyers among all buyers from excel report.